 COMING SOON to Amazon, Wizard World Comic Con Chicago, and better German Bookstores:

 The Star Wars Parody Superfun Activity Book (German title: Talk Like Jabba!
 The Ultimate Activity Book For Star Wars Fans).
 Both the German and American editions will be jam-packed with art.
-The American edition will feature the art of Benjamin Chandler, creator of the cover art for all my American Editions (see below).
+For a preview of the American edition art by Benjamin Chandler (creator of the cover art for all my American Editions), see below.

 Previously, Erickson has parodied fantasy classics, such as his Tolkien parodies The Wobbit A Parody and The Superfriends Of The Rings.
 He has more recently parodied film novelizations, such as Jar Jar Wars, Episode IV: A New Dope.

 The Lost Star Wars Diary: A Parody (Imagined Production Notes) is the quintessential Star Wars production notes parody!
 The amazing backstory is below.

 These books have all stood the test of time!

 See Paul's amazing antics!

 Art by legions of Nerd Parodist Club members!

 Paul Erickson, parody author and founder of the Paul Erickson Nerd Parodist Club, claims to have discovered a never-before-seen diary of production notes from the 1977 film Star Wars.

 Erickson has carefully edited the diary, which will be available in August at the Wizard World Comic Con Chicago as The Lost Star Wars Diary: A Parody (Imagined Production Notes).